callred22/RESTFul-API-Project/README.md

 ## The first step is check to see if the database is filled.
 If not, then it pre-fills data from APIs into local database.

 ## GET Request
-User sends blank get request to api and receives average totals per state (medicare/zipcodes & covid/zipcodes) as JSON User can get user data (nothing private)
+User sends blank get request to api and receives average totals per state (medicare/zipcodes & covid/zipcodes) as JSON.
+User can get user data (nothing private).
-User can get all medicare data
+User can get all medicare data.
-User can get all Covid data
+User can get all Covid data.

  - URLs
  - - /v1/medicare